TheSittingCat/Simple-DeepCoder-Implementation/README.md

 Please read the Project Report for a complete description of the methodology used as well as some examples.

 Dataset used in this implementation is courtesy of Dkamm, whose wonderful work on the same project can be found at https://github.com/dkamm/deepcoder.
+Use the link provided there to run the model and set the path in the file of the 'Numeralize' function to T = 1 file on the unzipped dataset.